bilalahmed251/excel-data-analysis/README.md

-# Excel Data Analysis – Beginner Project
+# Excel Data Analysis – Project

 This project is a basic Excel-based sales analysis using dummy data.